nunchuk-io/docs/off-chain_inheritance.md

 ### Integrity

-Modification/corruption of the encrypted backup must be detectable.
+Modification/corruption of the encrypted backup MUST be detectable.

 ### Portability

-The backup should not require the original hardware device to decrypt once the beneficiary has the Backup Password.
+The backup SHOULD NOT require the original hardware device to decrypt once the beneficiary has the Backup Password.

 ### Versioning

-The format must identify its version so future implementations can support migrations.
+The format MUST identify its version so future implementations can support migrations.

 ### Deterministic recovery